 - Header, Footer, single page builders and many more unlimited functionalities are included.

 Assuming that you already checked the Elementor tutorials from here or you are familiar with it, we will review some points that will speed up your page creation using Elementor.

 - If you wish to create a full-width page, you MUST choose the Full Width template from the Page Attributes.
 Otherwise, removing the sidebars and make every section Full Width, will add some space on top and bottom of your content.

-- We developed the Raven plugin to extend the functionality of Elementor by adding elements that were available in Jupiter and were not by default in Elementor.
+- We developed the Jupiter X to extend the functionality of Elementor by adding elements that were available in Jupiter and were not by default in Elementor.
 For more information please check here.
 It would be easier for you if you know what element you must use in order to have the most similar look to Jupiter.

 Here is a list: